zenon70/rocketprogram.github.io/README.md

 - this program is designed to allow addition of an unlimited number of celesital objects. the project goal is to include all planets, known moons, dwarf planets, and a good number of asteroids. the program is designed to allow for dynamic transitions where asteroids and moons can be gracefully ejected and become the child of a new planet or celestial object, should the opportunity arise - just like how the rocket can transfer.

-- orbMech was written so that the code can be used elsewhere. it simply converts from keplerian orbital elements to cartesian state vectors, and of course also from cartesian state vectors to keplerian orbital elements. if i find the time, perhaps i will make part of this program dedicated to being a conversion calculator.
+- the underlying physics engine is called orbMech, which was written so that the code can be used elsewhere. it converts from keplerian orbital elements to cartesian state vectors, and of course also from cartesian state vectors to keplerian orbital elements. if i find the time, perhaps i will make part of this program dedicated to being a conversion calculator.

 - as a side effect of the way this program was developed, it is possible to bore through planets. this program could also be called "boring program".